spencerahill/clim-change-course_2024/info/syllabus.md

 For those enrolled in this class as EAS 48800 or SUS 7300B, this course is 3 credits.
 For those enrolled in B8800, it is 4 credits, with the 4th credit coming through a term paper whose requirements will be covered elsewhere.

 The grading breakdown is listed below.
-Participation is determined by your attendance, attentiveness, and engagement during class.
+Participation is determined by your attendance, attentiveness, engagement during class, and weekly posts on the course Blackboard site message board (more details on that below).
 Attending class is crucial!
 Lectures will not generally be recorded or zoomed, because as much as possible we'll be working at the blackboard rather than from slides.

-Details on the homework assignments, exams, and (for B8800 only) term paper will be announced.
+For B8800 students only, details on the required term paper are available [here](../assignments/b8800-term-paper).

 ```{list-table}
 :header-rows: 1